vegaprotocol/ethdenver2022/README.md

-# VEGA ETH Denver Hackathon Launchpad
+# VEGA ETHDenver Hackathon Launchpad

-### Thinking of participating in the ETH Denver 2022 hackathon and working on one of the Vega bounties?
+### Thinking of participating in the ETHDenver 2022 hackathon and working on one of the Vega bounties?
 Well, you're in the right place.
 The launchpad gives detailed information on each of the bounty challenges, the project, sample code and more.

 ## What is Vega?